Call ADT

 A Look at ADT’s App

-I don’t hate the control panel at all, though.
-It’s a solid piece of equipment that offers exactly what I want from the brains of my security system: Flexibility and Reliability.
-Remember, it has a cellular chip, so it’s not reliant on my home Wi-Fi.
-For one reason or another, my internet goes out at least once a month.
-I can’t have a security system that offers protection only when it’s online.
-So that cellular chip definitely belongs in my ‘pros’ column.
+We don’t hate the control panel at all, though.
+It’s a solid piece of equipment that offers exactly what we want from the brains of our security system: Flexibility and Reliability.
+Remember, it has a cellular chip, so it’s not reliant on Wi-Fi.
+For one reason or another, our internet goes out at least once a month. we can’t have a security system that offers protection only when it’s online.
+So that cellular chip definitely belongs in our ‘pros’ column.

 ADT Monitoring